sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 val myLong: Long = 9223372036854775807L
 ```

-We append this `L` suffix because by default, Scala treats integer literals as `Int`.
-The type annotation `: Long` tells Scala that the variable is of type `Long`, but it doesn't change the way Scala interprets the literal number.
+We append this `L` suffix because, by default, Scala treats integer literals as `Int`.
+The type annotation `: Long` tells Scala that the variable is of type `Long`, but it doesn't change how Scala interprets the literal number.

 Consequently, this would result in an error: